yangshunzhi1994/CNN-RIS/README.md

 In addition, the modified path of the file is required.

 First, we use the dlib library to capture faces.
 The  implementation of this part can be viewed in our other project  implementation：https://github.com/tobysunx/face_recognition

+Corresponding papers for this project：

+@article{yang2019edgecnn,
+  title={EdgeCNN: Convolutional Neural Network Classification Model with small inputs for Edge Computing}, author={Yang, Shunzhi and Gong, Zheng and Ye, Kai and Wei, Yungen and Huang, Zheng and Huang, Zhenhua}, journal={arXiv preprint arXiv:1909.13522}, year={2019}
+}